Welcome to the Rocky Mountain Chapter of

 Rocky Mt.
 Dinner Breaks Five-Year Attendance Record as Members “Share Their Bearings”

 The Rocky Mountain Chapter of The Explorers Club broke a five-year dinner attendance record when it changed up the format of its typical bi-monthly dinners.
 Instead of one speaker, the evening featured nine speakers – all members – presenting their most recent projects with no more than a five-year look-back of previous projects.
-Each speaker […] Explore more…
+Each speaker was given only six minutes to present, creating a type of “speed dating” experience for explorers and their guests.
+The presenters who came to “Share Their Bearings” were: • Chapter chairman and Expedition News editor Jeff Blumenfeld – Where in the World are Explorers Going? • Citation of Merit winner (2017) George… Explore more…

 -